Data-Science-Moringa-School/Project-Ph3-Chicago-Car-Crashes-Prediction/README.md

 **Key Stakeholders**
 Vehicle Safety Board: Interested in identifying and mitigating the most common causes of traffic accidents to improve vehicle and road safety.

 City of Chicago: Seeks to reduce the number of traffic accidents and improve public safety through data-driven decision-making and targeted interventions.
-Insurance Companies: May use the insights to assess risks and develop pricing strategies based on accident causes.